cecilzzz/interior-design-guide/content/posts/power-of-light.md

 - Evening light softens bold colors and creates subtle gradients
 - Artificial light can dramatically change how materials and colors appear

-These aren't just visual changes - they're transformations that affect how we feel in our spaces.
-A room that energizes us in the morning might soothe us in the evening, all through the careful orchestration of light.

 ### Mood Creation
 Think about how different restaurants use light to create atmosphere.
 A bright cafe energizes you for breakfast, while a dimly lit bistro helps you unwind over dinner.
 Your home works the same way - light shapes how you feel in each space, often without you even noticing.